 How to nail the meeting kick-off

-A good open-ended question that puts the focus on the client and what they want.
-It demonstrates that you are concerned with helping them succeed, rather than just making a sale.
+This is a good, open-ended question that places the focus on the client and their needs.
+It demonstrates that you are concerned with helping them succeed, rather than just interested in making a sale.

 This question helps build rapport because it puts the client in control and shows that you are acting as a partner rather than a salesperson.